ptrace() and accidental boot fix on ia64

 Can you spot the problem?
 Look at this range:

-.
-It’s end
+[start=0xa000000100009240,end=0xa000000100000000).
+It’s end is

-.
+less than start.
 This renders table->start && ip < table->end

 condition to be always false.
 How could it happen?

-itself is not at fault here but a victim of
+It means the ptrace() itself is not at fault here but a victim of

-already corrupted table->end
+already corrupted table->end value.

 Going deeper

-corruption I checked if table
+To find table->end corruption I checked if table was populated

 correctly.
-It is done by a simple function init_unwind_table()
+It is done by a simple function init_unwind_table():

 static void